estherkyx/tp/docs/DeveloperGuide.md

 ### Link classes to a tutee/tutor: `linkClass` feature

-Links an existing Student or Tutor to an existing TuitionClass identified by day and timeslot, enforcing one-class-per-student and one-tutor-per-class constraints while updating both the class roster and the person record.
+Links an existing Student or Tutor to an existing TuitionClass identified by day and timeslot (and optionally category), enforcing one-class-per-student and one-tutor-per-class constraints while updating both the class roster and the person record.

 #### Implementation